kevinfiol/indigov-takehome/README.md

 ## Development

-Currently, the API server and frontend build are separate dev scripts.
+Currently, the server and frontend use separate dev scripts.

 ```bash
 # typecheck the source